Cellmon95/Elephant-In-The-Room/README.md

 # Elephant In The Room

-The Elephant in the room is a small story about life.
+The Elephant in the room is a small story about a life.

 # Installation